smartinternz02/SI-GuidedProject-86581-1657780041/Readme.md

 -> Interacts with the user interface to upload images of diseased leaf.

--> Our model built analyses the Disease and suggests the farmer with fertilizers are to be used.
+-> Our model built analyses the Disease and suggests the required fertilizers.

 To accomplish the above task you must complete the below activities and tasks